 - In cooperation with the ENF, SMUD has constructed campgrounds (with over 700 campsites), boat launches and day use facilities at the primary Project reservoirs.
-SMUD contributes funds annually to the ENF for facility administration, operation and maintenance. - Reservoir water levels are managed to provide quality recreational experiences, consistent with power generation needs. - SMUD and Pacific Gas and Electric (PG&E) coordinate management efforts to enhance whitewater rafting opportunities on the South Fork American River below Chili Bar Dam.
-This whitewater resource is one of the most popular courses in the western United States. - SMUD's snow plowing of roadways to Project facilities significantly enhances winter recreation access.
+SMUD contributes funds annually to the ENF for facility administration, operation and maintenance; - Reservoir water levels are managed to provide quality recreational experiences, consistent with power generation needs; - SMUD and Pacific Gas and Electric (PG&E) informally coordinate management efforts to enhance whitewater rafting opportunities on the South Fork American River below Chili Bar Dam.
+This whitewater resource is one of the most popular courses in the western United States; - SMUD's general operational plan of storing spring snowmelt water to meet peak electrical demand in summer serves to enhance whitewater boating downstream of Chili Bar.
+Currently, SMUD meets each spring with representatives of the whitewater boating community to develop a mutual understanding of boating expectations for the upcoming year